 There is not any information about how the pieces entered into the collection of the British Museum and it is unclear when and how it was decided to combine the two pieces, but the mortise hole at the top of the base is apparently a match for the tenon of the stele.
 This must have been supported by the reasonably close proximity of their find spots and the matching theme of Kubaba on both pieces.
-The stele and the base may be dated to the 10th to 9th centuries BCE.
+The stele and the base may be dated to the 10th to 9th century BCE.
 They are currently in the British Museum.

 Click on the pictures for larger images.